joepope44/beautiful-jekyll/_drafts/2018-07-14-web_pdf_scraping_project.md

 [List of Current Members of Congress](https://theunitedstates.io/congress-legislators/legislators-current.csv)

 As this was one of my first large-scale projects, a few mistakes were made.
 I repeat code at times, as I was unable to get functions to return the proper values.
 I likely append or concatenate some pandas dataframes inefficiently.
+Refactoring is certainly needed here, but was not done due to time constraints.
 The main priority was to write code that worked and would produce results.
-The House and Senate websites are quite different, so it was necessary to create seperate codes for each.
+The House and Senate websites are organized quite differently, so it was necessary to create seperate codes for each.

 I tackled the Senate data first.
 The site requires that the user select a checkbox indicating thhat they understand the prohibitions on using this data.
 I chose to use Selenium to automate this process.
 Once past this hurdle, there are a number of fields that can be queried.
 I took the Senate data from theunitedstates.io repo, checked off 'Current Senator' and selected 'Annual' and 'Periodic Transactions'.
 For this project, we are seeking to find data the is reported once a year (the Annual reports) and the periodic updates.
 Most of the PDFs that are returned are electronically filed machine-generated and machine-readable (that is, I am able to parse the text and values), however some documents are scanned and contain handwriting.
 I chose to leave these alone as out of scope, but they can be parsed using OCR libraries at a later date.
 It seems that most documents are filed electronically, fortunately.